2023 FIBA Basketball World Cup bids

 The bidding process for the 2023 FIBA Basketball World Cup was the procedure for the International Basketball Federation (FIBA) in choosing the hosts for the 2023 FIBA Basketball World Cup.
 Originally, national federations are allowed to bid for both the 2019 and 2023 editions, but on 16 March 2015, FIBA announced the 2019 edition will be held in Asia, which was then awarded to China on 7 August 2015.
 The 2023 Basketball World Cup will be held in three Asian countries; Philippines, Indonesia, and Japan.
 It will be the first Basketball World Cup to be held in multiple countries and the second straight World Cup to be staged in Asia.
 The decision was announced during FIBA's year-end meeting on 9 December 2017.
+2023 FIBA Basketball World Cup starts from 25 August – 10 September.

 Calendar

 Background

 On 7 June 2016, FIBA approved the bidding process for the 2023 FIBA Basketball World Cup.

 Joint bids by member federations was approved by the FIBA Central Board starting from the 2023 edition and there is no restriction for a country from the confederation which hosted the previous edition (China of FIBA Asia) to bid for the World Cup hosting rights.

 On 1–2 November 2016, FIBA organized a bidding workshop on the 2023 FIBA Basketball World Cup and its bidding process.
 On 1 June 2017, FIBA confirmed the list of candidates for the hosting of the World Cup.
 Solo bidders Russia and Turkey ended their bids, leaving joint bids of Philippines-Japan-Indonesia and Argentina-Uruguay left in the race.

 After Philippines-Japan-Indonesia won the bid.
 Argentina-Uruguay may have fallen short, later they withdrawn the bid for 2027.